reneweb/oauth2orize_authorization_grant_example/README.md

 oauth2orize_authorization_grant_example
 =======================================

-This is an example of oAuth's authorization grant flow using oauth2orize, express 4 and mongoDB.
+This is an example of the oAuth authorization grant flow using oauth2orize, express 4 and mongoDB.

 ##### Installation